 The menu is divided into sections; Grill, Soup, Wok, Salads, Curry + Dessert.
 I think the recommendation is to get something from each section, but we didn’t fancy anything from the Grill or Soup section (plus my lack of chilli eating ability didn’t help…).

 We also got the Pad pak – stir fried english and asian vegetables (£8) which was weirdly spicy.
-I remember all of us tucking in (coz we all love our vegetables!) and being like, woah.
-That was unexpected.
+I remember all of us tucking in (coz we all love our vegetables!) and being like, woah!
+That’s unexpected!
 We downed a lot of water that night.

 From the Salads section we got Som tam thai – bangkok style green papaya salad with snake beans, dried shrimp, peanuts and cherry tomatoes (£9.50).
-I wasn’t a huge fan but everyone else seemed to like it.
+Everyone else seemed to like it, although I wasn’t a huge fan.
 I just don’t get green papaya – I don’t like papaya even when it’s not green, so this is just weird!

 We also got the Yum makeua yao – grilled long aubergine salad with egg and prawn floss (£9) and wow!
 This was delicious!
 An unexpected highlight was definitely the smoky taste in the eggplant.

-Finally, we got the Neua Parlow – five spice soy braised beef cheek with chilli vinegar sauce (£14) from the Curry section of the menu, which wasn’t really a curry, in my view.
-It wasn’t spicy at all, and the beef was ridiculously tender that I considered ordering a second dish!
+Finally, we got the Neua Parlow – five spice soy braised beef cheek with chilli vinegar sauce (£14) from the Curry section of the menu, which, in my opinion, wasn’t really a curry.
+It wasn’t spicy at all, and in addition to that, the beef was ridiculously tender that I considered ordering a second dish!
 The sauce was also amazing, the perfect topping on the white rice we got.

 On to desserts!
 There were only 2 on the menu so we were curious to try them both.
 The Kluey yaang ‘ice cream’ nahm dan beep – salted palm sugar ice cream with turmeric grilled banana (£5) was first up, which we all looooved.
 Grilled banana – what’s not to love?
 And the salted palm sugar ice cream was pretty much the Asian answer to salted caramel.
 Highly recommend this!

-Then we had the Kanom mor gaeng fuk thong – duck egg and pumpkin custard with poached jackfruit and crispy shallots (£5), first up with SW’s watch as a prop because that was his contribution to ‘food blogging’.
+Finally, we had the Kanom mor gaeng fuk thong – duck egg and pumpkin custard with poached jackfruit and crispy shallots (£5), first up with SW’s watch as a prop because that was his contribution to ‘food blogging’.
 Very funny.
-This dessert we were a little bit more sceptical about…pumpkin custard?
+We were a little bit more skeptical about this dessert.
+Pumpkin custard?
 Crispy shallots on a dessert?!
 It was actually pretty good, perhaps similar to a Thai answer to creme brulee…but I definitely preferred the first one.

 Seriously, though, Som Saa really impressed us.
 Living in Australia I tend to equate Thai food with your local $10 Newtown Thai restaurant, but this was another level.
 Also does anyone else think these prices are ridiculously good?!
 Dessert was the equivalent of $8!
-I would come back here any day and highly recommend it to anyone living or travelling to London!
+I would come back here any day, and of course highly recommend it to anyone living or travelling to London!

 43a Commercial Street